U.S. expects China's top trade negotiator to visit 'most likely' this month

 "It was a cordial standoff," said one person familiar with the discussions.
 China has said it will not give ground on issues that it perceives as core.

-The U.S. trade agency said the talks also focussed on ways to ensure enforcement and verification of Chinese follow-through on any commitments it makes to the United States.
+The U.S. trade agency said the talks also focused on ways to ensure enforcement and verification of Chinese follow-through on any commitments it makes to the United States.

 STEPS TAKEN